agsight

 Agsight diagnosing apple scab.

-Powerful protection ahead of time
+powerful protection ahead of time

 Farmers can assesses threats from air quality and climate to soil fertility and pests, right at their fingertips.
 Wildfires, frost, heat waves, pest threats — they can know ahead of time.